-Development below the 100-year storm surge elevation (10.6' MLLW) should be limited to critical waterfront structures needed for waterfront access.
+Development below the 100 year storm surge elevation (10.6' MLLW) should be limited to critical waterfront structures needed for waterfront access.
 Design of structures in this area should take into consideration the risk of storm surge and flooding.

-Development within the Tsunami Inundation area is possible however, the risk of damage and life safety must be considered during planning.
+Development in the Tsunami Inundation area and in areas of steep slopes may be possible, however, the risk of damage and life safety must be carefully assessed and avoided or mitigated during planning.

 This conceptual level map graphically illustrates generalized areas and is intended to be a guide to future land use development.
 The map is based on readily available data from the City and other sources and has not been field verified by the planning team.
 Actual site-specific environmental conditions and associated development costs may vary from what is shown.
+Additional information is in the Appendix as technical memorandums and maps.